Sus & Add Chords

 On the fretboard...

-Root on A-string: example chord shapes in C
+Root on A string: example chord shapes in C

-Root on E-string: example chord shapes in A
+Root on E string: example chord shapes in A

-Example chord progresions for sus and add
+Example chord progressions for sus and add

-Arguable (?) chord symbols
+Questionable (?) chord symbols

 add2, add4

 The intervals of the basic chord are named with numbers up to 7.
-Additional tones are named with 9 (b9, #9), 11 (#11) and 13 (b13), unless they replace an interval of the basic chord (2 or 4 replace the 3rd in a sus2 respectively sus4 chord, 6 replaces 7).
+Added tones are named with 9 (b9, #9), 11 (#11) and 13 (b13), unless they replace an interval of the basic chord (2 or 4 replace the 3rd in a sus2/sus4 chord, 6 replaces 7).

 m(add9), m(add11)